-The amount of the loan that is forgiven in any one year constitutes as taxable income to the faculty or staff member and 20 percent of the loan amount will be forgiven each year.
+During the five years following the employee’s date of purchase, 20 percent of the loan amount will be forgiven each year.
+The amount of the loan that is forgiven in any one year constitutes taxable income to the employee.
 Faculty and staff members will see the imputed income (forgiven loan amount) added to their paychecks and appropriate federal, state and social security taxes withheld.

 - What are the steps to Home Ownership?

-- RPCDC issues a home ownership education course completion certificate.
+- Non-profit partner issues a home ownership education course completion certificate.

-- The University verifies if you still meet UAH program eligibility requirements.
+- Human Resources verifies if you still meet UAH program eligibility requirements at time of closing.

-- You sign a loan agreement and a promissory note with RPCDC.
+- You sign a loan agreement and a promissory note with non-profit partner at closing.

 - How do I apply for the UAH program loan?

-Interested faculty and staff members can contact Human Resources at 312-915-6175 or visit www.luc.edu/hr/uahprogram.shtml to receive an Eligibility Application.
+Interested faculty and staff members can contact Human Resources at 312-915-6175 or visitwww.luc.edu/hr/uahprogram.shtml to complete an Eligibility Application.